Parti Sarawak Bersatu: 2021–23: State and Federal elections

 In the 2021 Sarawak state election, PSB managed to retain the four seats of Batu Lintang, Engkilili, Ba'kelalan and Bawang Assan, making it the largest opposition party in Sarawak, replacing Pakatan Harapan (PH) which only retained two seats of Pending and Padungan through the Democratic Action Party (DAP).
 However on 12 August 2022, See Chee How, the MLA for Batu Lintang resigned from PSB and becoming an independent MLA, leaving PSB with 3 MLAs and the Opposition with 5 MLAs in the Legislative Assembly.
+In 2022, it cooperated with Parti Bumi Kenyalang and Parti Bansa Dayak Sarawak Baru, with PBK fielding almost all (including PBK president) but one candidate under PSB's logo.
+It was intended to represent Sarawakian local opposition in the election for Dewan Rakyat in 2022.

 After elections for Sarawak assembly in 2021 and for Dewan Rakyat in 2022, the party lost its representation in the Dewan Rakyat but became the largest opposition party in Sarawak.
 The party reacted positively to the formation of unity government led by Anwar Ibrahim.
 On 13 July 2023, PSB president Wong Soon Koh, on behalf of the party, signed a Memorandum of Understanding (MoU) with the Progressive Democratic Party (PDP) to show its support for the GPS coalition.
 However, Wong remained the State Leader of the Opposition of Sarawak and PSB stayed in the opposition in the Sarawak State Legislative Assembly.
 It pledged to support Abang Johari's state government again as well as supporting Anwar Ibrahim's government at federal level.